 As the next generation of civic leaders, problem solvers and go-getters, these students demonstrate immense passion and commitment to improving their communities.

 As advisors, we’re in the business of investing in the future.
 An effective wealth-management strategy doesn’t rely on one singular tactic, rather it is a combination of diligent planning, setting purposeful goals and a commitment to follow through.

 The winners of this year’s Freestone Future Leaders Scholarship are defined by those same objectives.
 Out of the hundreds of applications we reviewed during the 2019 entry period, these five stood apart for their entrepreneurial spirits, leadership and problem-solving abilities, and determination to help their communities

 Each of the five recipients were evaluated for the strength of response to an essay prompt and graded on their personal narratives, extracurricular interests, community involvement, entrepreneurship and financial need.
 They showcase immense dedication and maturity to investing in their futures and the futures of their communities.

-It is our honor to introduce you to the winners of the 2019 Freestone Future Leaders Scholarship:
+Here are the It is our honor to introduce you to the winners of the 2019 Freestone Future Leaders Scholarship:

 Hometown: Blaine, Washington

 College: Saint Martin’s University

 Alexis is preparing to enter her senior year at Saint Martin’s University where she is a double major in political science and criminal justice.
 Following graduation, she is considering pursuing a law degree from Texas A&M University, among other law schools, and is interested in immigration reform and tribal affairs.

 As a first-generation college student and first-generation U.S. citizen, Alexis passionately pursues higher education and is motivated by her family’s high standards for hard work.
 She actively volunteers on campus and assists with fundraising events, including the Saint Martin’s University Fundraising Gala where she excelled under pressure and adapted quickly in a high pace environment.